What Is a Warranty Deed?

 Conveys Rights to Property from One Person to Another

-Deeds are an important legal document used to convey rights to property from one person to another.
+Property deeds are an important legal document used to convey rights to property from one person to another.
 When a buyer purchases a piece of property, the written document that serves to affirm the entire process of transferring rights of the property from the seller to the buyer is a deed.
+Property transactions involve several parties, including the grantor, grantee, and often a real estate agent who helps facilitate the process.

 There are several different types of deeds that are used to convey property rights from one person to another depending on the condition of the title and the requirements of a mortgage lender.
+Deeds commonly used in property transactions include warranty deeds, special warranty deeds, and quit claim deeds.
 When a lender creates a loan for the purchase of property, many times the lender wants to have assurances that the title to the property is free and clear of all past and future encumbrances.
 In order to achieve this, the seller creates a warranty deed that makes specific guarantees as to the condition of the title.

 Provides Strong Title Guarantees

 A warranty deed offers a buyer the highest degree of protection from encumbrances on a property title.
 The warranty deed guarantees that the seller legally owns the property and promises that there are no outstanding liens or other encumbrances pending against it.
+This guarantee is a formal seller's promise, and the grantor warrants the title against third party claims and code violations.
 The warranty deed also guarantees that the title is free of any and all defects even before the seller took possession of the property.
+This means the warranty deed protects the new owner from legal action arising from issues created by a previous owner or former owner.

 What this means is that the seller is guaranteeing that there are no claims that can be made against the property title during the time that they owned the property as well as the time prior to their owning of the property.
+Present covenants are breached, if at all, at the time of conveyance, while future covenants may be breached if issues arise after the transfer, such as if the new owner is evicted by a superior claim.
 Under a warranty deed, if the title is found to be defective or have an encumbrance against it after the buyer purchases it, the seller may be held liable for any damages.
+The owner responsible for such defects is typically the grantor, and the scope of the warranty may depend on the period the grantor owned the property, also referred to as the grantor's ownership.

 Helps to Assure Lenders

 A warranty deed is an important part of the property buying process because it offers assurances to lenders that the title to the property is free and clear and has nothing clouding it.
 This dramatically reduces the exposure a lender faces when a large sum of money is lent to purchase a property.
+In fact, most lenders require a warranty deed to ensure their investment is protected.
 As this example from California describes, the warranty deed conveys an accurate description of the property that is being conveyed from the seller to the buyer and is notarized and recorded in a public records office to give notice that the property has officially transferred from one party to the other.
+A title company typically oversees the closing process to verify the deed and ensure there are no outstanding legal issues.

 Solvency of the Seller